 How food can help you manage diabetes

 When you’re living with diabetes or are at risk of developing it, eating healthily is one of the best investments you can make.
 In fact, when you’re smart about your food choices, you may even be able to avoid developing diabetes, or at least prevent or delay the need for medication.
-Basically, all you need to do is follow is the healthy eating advice that’s recommended for everyone, with a few additional considerations.
+Basically, what you need to do is follow is the healthy eating advice that’s recommended for everyone, with a few additional considerations.
+Take control of your health with these helpful tips below.

 Step 1: Eat regular meals and snacks, spread evenly over the day